parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 ### Starting the server (Index Node) ###

 The following command will start the server on port 8983 on the host so that Apache Solr's web interface can be accessed from the web browser using the host's IP address.
 More information on Apache Solr's web interface can be found [here][solrui].
-The first parameter past to the image indicates the heap memory allocated for the JAVA process.
-The pre-generated Solr index occupies 12GB of memory; therefore, we use `14g` to avoid disk access.
+The first parameter passed to the image indicates the heap memory allocated for JAVA processes.
+The pre-generated Solr index occupies 14GB of memory; therefore, we use `14g` to avoid disk access.
 The second parameter indicates the number of Solr nodes.
 Because the index is for a single node only, this parameter should be `1` always.

 ```sh
 $ docker run -it --name server --volumes-from web_search_dataset --net host cloudsuite/web-search:server 14g 1
 ```

 At the beginning of the server booting process, the container prints the `server_address` of the index node.
-This address will be used in the client container to send the requests to the index node.
+This address will be used in the client container to send requests to the index node.
 The `server_address` message in the container should look like this (note that the IP address might change):

 ```sh
 Index Node IP Address: 192.168.1.47
 ```

 The server's boot process might take some time.
-To see whether the index node is up and responsive, you might want to send a simple query using script `query.sh` provided [here](https://github.com/parsa-epfl/cloudsuite/blob/main/benchmarks/web-search/server/files/query.sh).
+To see whether the index node is up and responsive, you can send a simple query using script `query.sh` provided [here](https://github.com/parsa-epfl/cloudsuite/blob/main/benchmarks/web-search/server/files/query.sh).
 If the server is up, you will see the following result.
 ```
 $ ./query.sh `server_address`
 200